[HISTORY: Adopted by the Township Council of the Township of Jackson 12-26-2006 by Ord. No. 32-06 (Ch. 29). Amendments noted where applicable.]

 The following fees shall be charged for copies of public documents and records:

-All other documents: Pursuant to N.J.S.A.
+All other documents.
+Pursuant to N.J.S.A.
 47:1A-5, except as otherwise provided by law or regulation, the fee assessed for the duplication of a government record embodied in the form of printed manner shall be $0.05 per letter-size page or smaller and $0.07 per legal-size page or larger.
-If the actual costs of reproduction exceeds $0.05 per letter-size page or smaller or $0.07 per legal-size page or larger, the Township may charge the actual cost of duplication.
+If the actual costs of reproduction exceed $0.05 per letter-size page or smaller or $0.07 per legal-size page or larger, the Township may charge the actual cost of duplication.
 Access to electronic records and nonprinted materials shall be provided free of charge, but the Township will charge for the actual costs of any needed supplies, such as computer discs.

-Copies of videotapes or audiotapes; review of videotapes or audiotapes: The Township shall charge the actual cost of duplication.
+Copies of videotapes or audiotapes; review of videotapes or audiotapes.
+The Township shall charge the actual cost of duplication.

 Whenever the nature, format, manner of collation or volume of a government record embodied in the form of printed matter to be inspected, examined or copied is such that the record cannot be reproduced by the Township by ordinary document-copying equipment in ordinary business size or involves an extraordinary expenditure of time and effort by the Township to accommodate the request, the Township may charge, in addition to the actual cost of duplicating the record, a special service charge that shall be reasonable and based upon the actual direct cost of providing the copy or copies.
 The requestor shall have the opportunity to review and object to the charge prior to it being incurred.